jakwings/fd/README.md

             Show search results from files and directories that would otherwise be ignored by .(git)ignore files.

+    -m, --multiplex
+            Multiplex stdin of this program so that every executed command shares the same input.
+Interactive input is disabled by caching, even if the commands run sequentially.

     -t, --type <filetype>
             Filter the search by type: [default: no filter] directory or d: directories